 Christmas is such a fun time of year!
 We get to spend time with the people we love and then there's also the decorations, songs, late nights, food and drinks...
 There are so many things that we only get to do once a year and it's easy to get caught up and over-do it leaving us feeling less than wonderful.
 Here are a few simple tips to keep you feeling happy and healthy this silly season.

 1. Keep Hydrated.

-This is number 1 because it's that important and also because it's that easy!
+This is number 1 because it's that important and it's also that easy!
 Hydration is especially important for us Aussies who are doing the silly season in summer!

-If you're drinking alcohol, make sure you keep up your water intake...
-We hear this aaaaaaall the time right?
-But do you actually do it?
-If not, then you should!
+If you're drinking alcohol, make sure you keep up your water intake.
 Water helps to support your liver and eliminate break down of alcohol from your body and to keep every cell in your body happy and working efficiently.

-Another easy way to keep hydrated when drinking alcohol is to choose drinks which contain high amounts of water.
-Drink spirits with soda water and a squeeze of fresh lemon or lime.
+Another easy way to keep hydrated when drinking alcohol is to choose drinks which contain higher amounts of water.
+Drink spirits with soda water with a squeeze of fresh lemon or lime.
 You could also add in some mint leaves or a stick of cucumber (eat the mint and eat the cucumber!).
-These types of drinks contain much less sugar too which will help you to feel much better the next day.
+These types of drinks also contain less sugar to feel much better the next day.

 2. Support Good Digestion.

 Secondly, eat slow!
-Christmas food is so exciting and so yummy that we often eat it up so fast.
-Chew your food well and in between bites, put down your knife and fork, take a sip of water and chat to family and friends.
+Christmas food is so exciting and so yummy that we may eat it up so fast without realising.
+To help you to slow down, put down your knife and fork down between bites and chat with your family and friends.
 Also, chew each bite well so that it's completely broken down before swallowing it down into your stomach.

 3. Support your Liver.